pinfish94/DISoptimizer/README.md

 ### 1. Train Prediction Models
 First, train and save the required models:

-# Train and save Cl2 consumption model
+# Train and save chlorine consumption model
 from train_cl2_consumption import train_and_save_model
 train_and_save_model()